coreos/fleet/README.md

 ## Supported Deployment Patterns

 * Deploy a single unit anywhere on the cluster
-* Deploy multiple copies of the same unit
+* Deploy a unit globally everywhere in the cluster
+* Automatic rescheduling of units on machine failure
 * Ensure that units are deployed together on the same machine
-* Forbid specific units from co-habitation
+* Forbid specific units from colocation on the same machine (anti-affinity)
-* Maintain N units, re-scheduling on machine failure
 * Deploy units to machines only with specific metadata

 These patterns are all defined using [custom systemd unit options][unit-files].